This week has seen a landmark deal agreed and celebrated between the NHS and Microsoft.

 Microsoft 365 will help ensure NHS staff can work effectively individually and together.
 Empactis can help line managers, HR and occupational health teams to better support the health and wellbeing of staff, by maintaining contact with those who are absent so they can return to work at the right time, stay healthy in work, and receive help when they need it.

-Could the Empactis rapid deployment solution help you to meet your absence and test management challenges arising from Covid-19?
-We’re here and ready to help – visit our Covid-19 page or call 020 3793 9536 now
+Could the Empactis rapid deployment solution help you to meet your absence, test and vaccination management challenges arising from Covid-19?
+We’re here and ready to help – visit our NHS Covid-19 page or call 020 3793 9536 now

 Microsoft®, Microsoft 365® and Microsoft® Teams are trademarks of the Microsoft Corporation.